P.S.C Cares | How to Look after Tencel™ and Ecovero™ Viscose

 All our fabrics have specific care instructions on their product pages but here are some general care tips worth following when dealing with Tencel™ or Ecovero™ Viscose.

-1. Wash on a cold, gentle cycle.
+1. Wash on a cold and treat gently.

-2. Use a non-bio washing powder.
+2. Use a non-bio washing detergent.

-3. No fabric softener.
+3. No fabric softener or comforter.

 4. Air dry out of direct sunlight.

 Excessive UV light exposure can make the fibres weak and brittle, leading to increased tears and general wear, as well as fading colours.
+Ideally dry your garments in a shaded area and turn them inside out to preserve the colour on the outer fabric for longer.

 5. No tumble drying.

 The heat and abrasion caused by tumble drying is damaging to most fibres but particularly more delicate fibres such as wool, silk and MMCFs.
 High temperatures may also cause excessive shrinkage.
+If you want to extend the life of your garments, avoid the tumble dryer.

 6. Iron with a low temperature.

 These fabrics can wrinkle, particularly the lighter weight versions, so some ironing is inevitable.
 It is best to gently steam to remove creases, either with a steamer or the steam setting on your iron.
 When pressing make sure your iron is set to a low heat and/or use a press cloth for protection.
-Never expose these fabrics to direct high heat as this will damage the fibres and leave a shiny burn mark.
+Never expose these fabrics to direct high heat as this will damage the fibres and can leave a shiny burn mark.

 Want to learn more about Viscose fibres, how they are made and their environmental and social impact?
 Check out our blog WTF is Viscose?